Thriplow Daffodil Festival

 Day 1 -

 We depart from our designated pick-up points and travel to the villages of Thriplow, a few miles south of Cambridge, where we will visit the Thriplow Daffodil Festival.
 The streets of this pretty village are lined with masses of daffodils, bringing a welcome splash of colour to the early spring.
 In addition to these glorious displays there are open gardens to explore along with traditional rural events such as Morris dancing, sheep dog and birds of prey displays, heavy horse drey rides, vintage vehicles and bell ringing, providing a full day’s entertainment in charming surroundings.
 We then continue to our hotel in Cambridge.

 Day 2 -

 This morning after breakfast we visit the Wimpole Estate.
 The mansion at the heart of the estate is a beautiful example of grand and bold architecture.
 Intimate rooms contrast with beautiful and unexpected Georgian interiors, including Soane's breathtaking Yellow Drawing Room and wonderful plunge bath.
 The fascinating basement corridor offers a glimpse into life below stairs.
 In the gardens the first signs of spring growth will be appearing and as you stroll around the landscaped park among the rare-breed cattle you can imagine the previous owners planning their visions of grand avenues and spectacular vistas.

-Returning to Cambridge in the afternoon, we will spend some time the excellent Cambridge University Botanic Garden.
+Returning to Cambridge in the afternoon, we will spend some time at the excellent Cambridge University Botanic Garden.
 Since its opening in 1846, the Botanic Garden has been an inspiration for gardeners, an exciting introduction to the natural world for families and a refreshing oasis for visitors.
 This heritage-listed garden has been designed for both year-round interest and seasonal inspiration so, even at this time of year, there will plenty to see, particularly in the 80-metre long Glasshouse Range, which is filled with tender and exotic plants and provides the perfect refuge on a cold day.

 The remainder of the afternoon is free to explore Cambridge at leisure and perhaps take a look at some of the famous colleges such as King’s, Queen’s, Corpus Christi and Magdalene.